 - Swelling that worsens after two or three days

-- A bad taste in your mouth not removed with saltwater rinsing
+- A bad taste in your mouth even after saltwater rinsing

 - Pus in or oozing from the socket